geddy/model/README.md

 * `time`
 * `object`

-The `object` data type can take a JSON string or an object that will serialize to JSON.
+The `object` datatype can take a JSON string or an object that will serialize to JSON.

+The `int` datatype can take floats whereas `number` cannot.

 There is no currency or decimal datatype.
 For currencies it is recommended to use an int representing the smallest domination (such as cents), like the